fossabot/BahmanM.Flow/README.md

       .DoOnFailure(ex => _logger.LogError(ex, "Failed to get user"));
 ```

-4. I could go on, but you get the idea.
+4. I could go on, but you get the idea 😉

 ---

-In short, with `Flow` you create components that are:
+In short, with Flow you create components that are:
 - Readable
 - Predictable
 - Reusable